If You Violate Your Bond Conditions, You Could Lose Your Money and Freedom

 If You have a Bond Violation hearing, Contact Schmierlaw for Help

-Judges or Magistrates generally determine bond issues at the accused’s first court appearance after an arrest, which is usually at the r arraignment.
+Judges or Magistrates generally determine bond issues at the accused’s first court appearance after an arrest, which is usually at the arraignment.
 Judges normally adhere to two factors when considering a proper bond.
-(1) Is the Defendant a risk of flight and (2) is the Defendant a risk to the community.
-However, judges can raise or lower the standard bail, or waive bail altogether and grant release on the defendant's "personal recognizance" or a cash surety, based on the facts and seriousness of an individual case.
+(1) Is the Defendant a risk of flight and (2) is the Defendant a danger to the community or even themselves.
+However, judges can raise or lower the standard bail, or waive bail altogether and grant release on the defendant's "personal recognizance".
+The Judge can also set a cash surety bond, based on the facts and seriousness of an individual case.
 In a cash surety bond, you have to put up all the money before you are released on bail.

 In addition to a money amount of bond, whether a surety or personal, certain conditions are placed on the accused.
 These bond conditions could include, not leaving the State, refraining from the use of alcohol or marijuana, taking random drug and alcohol tests, and reporting to pre-trial services.
 Plus you are expected to return to Court on the days your case is scheduled.